solvaholic/eppi/docs/README.md

 Waveshare provides example code for their e-Paper displays on GitHub, and documentation on their wiki:

 https://github.com/waveshare/e-Paper

 https://www.waveshare.com/wiki/Main_Page

 The `/lib` and `/pic` directory contents in this repository were copied from the Raspberry Pi Python section of **waveshare/e-Paper**.

+Thank you, @waveshare, for providing this library and examples :bow:

 ## `/fonts` includes Tamzen font

 PIL.ImageDraw appears to be happy with many different font formats.
-I figure monospace bitmap fonts will work most reliably.
+I figure monospace bitmap fonts will work most reliably on this display.

 @Tecate provides [a catalog of bitmap fonts](https://github.com/Tecate/bitmap-fonts).
 I tried several and chose to work with Tamzen first: